 Get the Facts

 Below are answers to common questions about this recall.
 In addition to this blog post, I have posted a video on the CaloAesthetics® Facebook page for our patients to view.
 We have also scheduled 2 free, informational seminars for people to get the truth about this implant recall.
 Anyone is welcome to attend, even if you’re not one of our patients.
 The meetings are scheduled for Aug.
 15 and Sept.
 12, from 5 p.m. to 6 p.m.
 You can text or call (502) 899-9979 to RSVP for either seminar.

 Breast Implant-Associated Anaplastic Large Cell Lymphoma is a rare type of lymphoma that is highly treatable, especially when detected early.
 It is not breast cancer.
 Women with Biocell® textured implants have a 1 in 2,200 chance of developing BIA-ALCL, a 1 in 80,000 chance with Siltex®, and even less of a chance with other textures.
 In contrast, 1 out of 8 women gets breast cancer.
 No studies have linked smooth implants with BIA-ALCL.

 Does the recall mean I need my implants removed?

 Not necessarily.
 This recall only means Allergan’s Biocell textured implants are no longer available for use.
 These implants account for less than 5% of all implants placed in the U.S. Patients don’t need to take any action unless they want to schedule an appointment with a plastic surgeon to ask questions and have ongoing evaluations.
-Having said that, Dr. Mays and I are advocates for our patients and, after understanding all of the facts and risks, a patient wants her implants removed, we will certainly provide that service.
+Having said that, I am an advocate for our patients and, after understanding all of the facts and risks, if a patient wants her implants removed, we will certainly provide that service.

 Will Allergan pay for implant removal?